argav304/AI-Gaming-Controller/README.md

 Ofcourse, for these to register you have to select the open-cv windows( mouse click on it) before clicking the **q**/**f** keys.
 ---

 DISCLAIMER : This thing works on webcam feed, So you would need one.
-Also, I do not collect acy private data.
+Also, I do not collect any private data.

 ---
 Check out releases section for latest release.